10 Common Wedding Photography Styles For You To Choose From

 Landscape photography is captivating and works very well for couples whose location demands just as much attention as they do.

 Black and white photography instantly sparks nostalgia in a lot of people.
 The vintage style is eye-catching and can be used to capture the emotion in a photograph.
+Vintage style wedding photography goes beyond traditional sepia and black-and-white images, and should align with the overall vintage wedding theme.

 While black and white photography is usually a style of editing offered by photographers, there are some photographers who use black and white cameras.
 Be sure to ask the photographer if you want a mix of both color and black and white.